 A leg elevation pillow may reduce swelling after the operation;

 A source of additional protein is helpful for healing (ENSURE brand protein drinks for example).
 Protein plays an important role in tissue repair and recovery.
+More muscle and protein before operation will help recovery after!

-A claw/grabber is helpful for grabbing items out of reach;
+A claw/grabber is helpful for grabbing items out of reach.

 A resistance band may be used as a leg lifter to make movements easier.
-A resistance band may also be used for completing physiotherapy exercises afterwards;
+A resistance band may also be used for completing physiotherapy exercises afterwards.

 If you live alone, make sure you have access to quick and easy meals.
 Prepare ahead and freeze.
 One patient described the “just-add-water” mashed potatoes like a “hug for the soul.”
 Ask your support network if they would participate in a “meal train.”